Porting Surreal Engine C++ to WebAssembly

 2 0 4 9

-It turned out that we, having dropped 4, raised the next largest number after 9 – 7.
-Swap the last unsorted number (4) and the largest number (7)
+It turned out that, having dropped 4, we raised the next largest number after 9 – 7.
+We swap the last unsorted number (4) and the largest number (7)

 ⠀⠀4